andersonzanichelli/es6/README.md

 # es6
-Alguns exemplos das novas features de Javascript
+Some examples of the new features in Javascript